Top 5 strolls in Miami & Miami Beach not to miss

 - You may also take the Metrorail in Miami; an elevated rail system that is fast and inexpensive.

 - The bus system works very well, especially in Miami Beach.
 There are many buses that go along Collins Avenue.
 The fare is payable with exact change or you may buy an EASY Card for $2 and top it up with money for easy transportation payment.
 There are some shops that sell and top-up EASY Cards (cash only) or you may buy it online.
+If you have a contactless credit card, you ma y use it for payment.

 - Uber and Lyft; the ride-sharing system works well.
 Keep in mind that you are in a friendly and chatty culture therefore, don’t be surprised if your driver is quite communicative.